Slippy2k/hode-cyxx/techdocs/win32.md

 For each level and screen, the below callbacks can be found in the executable.

 ```
-// called before and after the screen graphics are redrawn
+// called before entering the screen
 callLevel_preScreenUpdate(int screen)

+// called to refresh the screen when it is current
 callLevel_postScreenUpdate(int screen)

 // called when starting the level from a checkpoint (setup objects)